sethHunter/Reinforcement-Learning/README.txt

 Example
     Maze.exe reinforcement_maze.txt 10000

-I used the newest version of minGW to compile
+The minGW version used to compile is 9.2.0-2